andrew207/splunk/README.md

 Contains Splunk's apps and most customisations made in the GUI.

+# How to reset trial license

+Delete all your internal indexes `_*` from disk, then delete your docker image and redownload it.
+For unRAID users you can swap between `:latest` and `:version`, e.g. branches to force a redownload of the base image. `latest`/`master` will always have a corresponding `:version` available in DockerHub.

 # Known Issues

 `Sometimes unable to run apps that contain binary modular inputs (like Splunk_TA_Stream) when my $SPLUNK_HOME/etc/apps directory is a volume.
 Executable shell scripts still work though.`